 Our Top 10 Holiday Homes for Food and Wine Lovers

 Eating and, more importantly, having the time to sit back and really savour the taste of what your eating is one of the most fantastic things about being on holiday.
 But it’s not just about finding the best restaurants.
-For a real foodie, a chef or a home-cook, self-catering accommodation is essential so that they can cook in a decent kitchen and really enjoy those fresh local ingredients from food market, to pan, to plate.
+For a real foodie, a chef or a home-cook, self-catering accommodation is essential so that they can cook in a decent kitchen and really enjoy those fresh local ingredients from the food markets

 So here are our Top 10 Holiday Homes for food and Wine Lovers…

 Seafood lovers will not want to miss a trip to Vila do Bispo in Southern Portugal.
 Here foodies can try percebes – tender and salty crustaceans fresh from the sea.
 This sun-drenched town is one of the few places where fisherman still harvest them by hand.